 ” Because they are.”

-My inspiration comes from those who’ve gone before, such as Ted Simon, Sam Manicom and Graham Field, to name a few.
-I love to read travel books of all kinds, especially those that make you think, ‘I want to go there’.
+My inspiration comes from those riders who’ve gone before, such as Ted Simon, Sam Manicom and Graham Field, to name a few.
+Their books awake the wanderlust.
+But I love to read travel books of all kinds, especially those that make you think, ‘I want to be there, doing that’.
 So that’s what I’m doing.

 I go back to visit my family about once a year, an essential way of keeping in touch and recharging my batteries a bit.
 But I’m never back for very long before I’m itching to be returning to wherever I left my bike, and be back in the saddle.